 That move was expected, but what the Oilers did with their 16th pick overall pick was not.

-I was surprised they gave up two picks in the top-33 for a player who didn’t dominate the AHL this year.
+I was stunned they gave up two picks in the top-33 for a player who didn’t dominate the AHL this year.
 When you compare what other teams received for picks around #16, the Oilers got the least proven return.
 It was a horrible trade.
 The players available at #16 included Matt Barzal, Kyle Connor, Thomas Chabot, Travis Konecny and a few more.
 I’d bet they are all become better NHLers than Reinhart.

 The Oilers actually offered a better package for Hamilton, #16, #33 and #57, but the Bruins made the mistake of letting emotions get in the way.
 Bruins fans should be livid that their GM turned down a better deal.
 It seems the Bruins didn’t want to trade Hamilton to a team that employed their former GM.